 So what we need to do is figure out something that will bring them back.

-In our article, Recipe for Irresistible Online Marketing [5 Ingredients to Success] we discussed the Phases of Intent.
+If you followed our Recipe for Irresistible Online Marketing you’re probably familiar with the Phases of Intent.

 Essentially, people search for info on products or services before they make a purchase, and they do so in phases.